Appdynamics/StatsD-Backend/README.md

 ./docker-ctl run

 This will start the Machine Agent, the StatsD daemon with the AppDynamics Backend, and the sample metrics load generator test1.py

-Sample metrics will be pushed to statsd using test1.py.
+Sample metrics will be pushed to statsd every second using test1.py.
 The AppDynamics Backend will push the metrics to the Machine Agent

 # Bash into the container
 ./docker-ctl bash